amidaware/tacticalrmm/docs/docs/restore.md

 Refer to the [installation instructions](install_server.md) for steps on how to do all of the above.

 #### Change DNS A records
-Open the DNS manager of whever your domain is hosted.
+Open the DNS manager of wherever your domain is hosted.

 Change the 3 A records `rmm`, `api` and `mesh` and point them to the public IP of your new server.